fbriere/eawpatches-package/README.md

 Using eawpatches-package
 ========================

-To use this package, run the 'make-eawpatches-package' command.
+To use this package, run the `make-eawpatches-package` command.
 This will attempt to download eawpatches, and create a Debian package (.deb file) of its contents.

-The Debian package can be installed with the command 'dpkg --install'.
+The Debian package can be installed with the command `dpkg --install`.

 Legal warning
 -------------